OmGodse/Notally/README.md

-*Please use the issues tab only for bug reports*
+*Please use the pull requests tab only for translations or bug reports*

 ### Background
 Although there are many notes apps out there, they're all hideous, glitchy, low quality or all 3 at the same time.